They may have a bad reputation, but there’s more to it than a black or white answer.

-Short-term loans, also known as payday loans, are designed to help borrowers meet their financial burdens until their next payday.
-However, given their accessibility, convenience, high interest rates and fees, and speed of payments, short-term loans can lead you into a debt trap that’s increasingly difficult to walk away from.
+Short-term loans are designed to help borrowers meet their financial burdens until their next payday.
+However, given their high interest rates and quick turnarounds, they can often lead to a debt trap that may difficult to get out of.

-When borrowers who are already struggling with monthly payments rely on short-term loans as a source of instant cash, this can result in a more dire financial situation.
+When borrowers who are already struggling with monthly expenses rely on short-term loans as a source of instant cash, the result is often more dire financial situation.
 What’s perceived as a one-time payday loan can easily turn into a long-term pattern of taking out high-interest short-term loans to pay steep finance charges and fees on previous loans.

 How to avoid defaulting on a short-term loan

 Before taking on a short-term loan, work out a budget that ensures you can afford the loan within the repayment terms.
-If you don’t understand the terms and conditions fully, ask as many questions of the lenders until you do.
+If you don’t understand the terms and conditions fully, ask as many questions as you need until you do.

 Keep in mind that a short-term loan should be a last resort for true financial emergencies only.
 Before you take on this high-cost financial product:

 - Contact your creditors regarding existing loans.
-Your creditors or loan servicer may be willing to work with you to extend your due date or pay off your debt in installments.
+Your creditors or loan servicer may be willing to work with you to extend your due date or allow you to pay off your debt in installments.

 - Seek assistance from a community program or nonprofit.
 These organizations and programs are a great resource to help you develop a budget, obtain credit counseling and even tap into financial advances.